hyperledger-archives/sawtooth-core/docs/source/app_developers_guide/aws.rst

   includes additional transaction processors written in several languages.
   The following lists the processors that are included:

-  * settings-tp - A settings family transaction processor written in Python
+  * settings-tp - A Settings family transaction processor written in Python

-  * intkey-tp-go - An intkey transaction processor written in Go
+  * intkey-tp-go - An IntegerKey transaction processor written in Go

-  * intkey-tp-java - An intkey transaction processor written in Java
+  * intkey-tp-java - An IntegerKey transaction processor written in Java

-  * intkey-tp-javascript - An intkey transaction processor written in JavaScript (requires node.js)
+  * intkey-tp-javascript - An IntegerKey transaction processor written in JavaScript (requires node.js)

   * poet-validator-registry-tp - A transaction family used by the PoET consensus